nanya96/Kultra-Mega-Stores-Inventory/README.md

 Data importing, Database management, SQL querying, Data analysis and reporting.

 ## Files
-**`DSA_DACP Text Script.sql`:** This SQL file is where all the querying happen to gain an understanding and insights from the database, and answer the questions asked. <br>
+**`DSA_DACP Text Script.sql`:** This SQL file is where all the querying happened to gain an understanding and insights from the database, and answer the questions asked. <br>
 **`KMS Sql Case Study.csv`:**  This csv.file contains order data from 2009 to 2012 which was imported in the new database created in the Sql server. <br>

 ## Acknowledgement